Back

 8. Knowledge Preservation and Continuity

 Effective knowledge management emerges as the catalyst for competitive advantage and innovation in a landscape inundated with information and shaped by rapid technological progress.
-Organizations can navigate complexities, foster a culture of continual learning, and make informed decisions by understanding, categorizing, and harnessing diverse forms of knowledge.
+Organisations can navigate complexities, foster a culture of continual learning, and make informed decisions by understanding, categorising, and harnessing diverse forms of knowledge.
 In this information-rich era, the ability to strategically manage and apply knowledge remains a pivotal factor in driving success and staying ahead in an ever-evolving world.